-There are many methods to unclog your drains, but these two home remedies may take you by surprise.
-Although they might not seem like the most conventional methods, they can help you unclog the smallest to the most stubborn drains in your home:
+These two home remedies may take you by surprise.
+Although they might not seem like the most conventional methods, they might be able to help you unclog the smallest to the most stubborn drains in your home:

 Surprise!
 Coke or Pepsi are great for vanquishing a clog!
 Everyone’s heard about how a nail will dissolve in a glass of coke over time, and although most of us know this is a stretch, coke is arguably better than many commercial chemical clog removers because of its strong dissolving agents!